anthony366/cars-i-own/README.md

   <li>Click on "Add Yor Car" button</li>
   <li>Select the make, model, and year of a car, then click "Save Your Car" button"</li>
   <li>A fake login form may appear, if so don't fill anything out just click on the "Log In" button</li>
-  <li>You will see a list of your saved car(s).
+  <li>You will see your saved car(s).
 From the listing page you can delete, edit, or add another car</li>
 </ul>
 <h3>Editing/Updating Car Info</h3>
 <ul>